-And where there is a deck, there are also usually deck steps which serve as the entry way to the deck and to the house.
-There are different styles of deck steps, and each has a specific compatible set up.
+And where there is a deck, there are also usually deck steps that serve as the entryway to the deck and to the house.
+There are different styles of deck steps, and each has a specific compatible setup.
 However, when it comes to low decks and transitions between tiered decks, the deck box step style is more popular these days.

 Unlike traditional stairs, deck box steps do not use cut-out stringers.
 Instead, box stairs are composed of a set of pressure-treated boxes, usually wooden ones, that are located either on the side of the deck or in front.

 The wooden boxes are placed on top of one another to form a small level of stairs.
 If the stairs have more than three steps, it should be built by stringers (traditional stairs) to give strength to it.
 If the stairs, on the other hand, have three or fewer steps, having deck box steps makes the building work easier and gives the stairs a sturdier quality.

 2. Anatomy of a step

 There are 3 main components to a step in traditional construction.
 The first or top step is called the “tread.”
 The front side of a stair which starts at the stair beneath up to the bottom of the top step or the tread is called the “riser” or the “toe kick.”
 Most deck stairs now are without risers; instead, open space is found underneath the tread.

 The last component is called the “stringer,” which is support usually placed diagonally alongside the sides of traditional stairs.
 Deck box steps have no stringers in the construction.